CocoaNutsUIUC/HealthKit-Demo/README.md

 - If you've ever used `CoreData`, you'll find that a `HealthStore` query is remarkably similar to a `NSFetchedRequest`.
 - We first need to create a `predicate` specifying the time interval from which we want to query our data, then we create a `NSSortDescriptor` that specify how we want our data to be sorted, which in this case is by descending `startDate`.
 - We then create the `HKSampleQuery`.
 Note that in among the arguments, we set `limit` to 1.
 This is because we only need one data point.
 Inside its completion closure, notice that we wrapped everything in `DispatchQueue.main.async`.
 This is because HealthKit functions asynchronously and we want the result to be handled in the main thread so that UI can be responsive.
-- Finally, we simply call `healthStore.execute()` to actually excute the query.
+- Finally, we simply call `healthStore.execute()` to actually execute the query.

 #### 6. Create the function `writeSample`